supermax-33/superfile-backend/ENDPOINTS.md

 - `404 Not Found` if the share token is invalid or the link has expired.

 ### `DELETE /api/v1/files/:id`
 Deletes a single file, removing S3 and OpenAI artifacts.
-Returns `204 No Content`.
+Requires the `manager` role and returns `204 No Content`.

 **Error states**
-- `404 Not Found` if the file does not exist or is not owned by the caller.
+- `404 Not Found` if the file does not exist or the caller lacks access to its space.
 - `500 Internal Server Error` if storage or vector store cleanup fails.

 ## Conversations

 All conversation endpoints are JWT-protected and scoped to the owning space.
-Ownership checks ensure conversations belong to the caller's space.
+The `viewer` role can list and read messages, the `editor` role can create conversations and send messages, and the `manager` role can delete conversations.

 ### `POST /api/v1/spaces/:spaceId/conversations`
 Creates a new conversation within a space.
 Title is optional; if omitted the system will auto-name later.